Kobun42/something4pshome/README.md

-# something4pshome
+#Information
-this is where my documentation of PS Home will go.
+I'm trying this in order to show any documentation I found for Playstation 3's Home application.